भारत गणराज्य़ Republic of India

 Indian National Tree

 This entry is from Wikipedia, the leading user-contributed encyclopedia.
-It uses material/contents of article from the Wikipedia.
+It uses material/contents of the article from the Wikipedia.
 It may not have been reviewed by professional editors (see full disclaimer)